Getting Started

 ```

-However, Cyberdrop-DL has a ton of configuration options if you want more control over the downloads.
+However, `cyberdrop-dl` has a ton of configuration options if you want more control over the downloads.
 You may want to review the following:

-{% content-ref url="/pages/fcNYfGtTqs2kUGoFuR2U" %}
+{% content-ref url="/pages/gVHNy8u2JIgh68EjOEa6" %}

-[Configuration Options](/cyberdrop-dl/reference/configuration-options.md)
+[Configuration](/cyberdrop-dl/reference/config.md)

 {% endcontent-ref %}